anniepapa/annabel_trading/README.md

 A trading robot and a long running app of investment built for Annie &amp; Bella It's initially about a command line tool which interacts with DEGIRO platform, also does basic trading using severl classical trading theories.

+I would like to pay tribute to Mr. Livermore from this childish app with full respect and expectation.

+Additionally, for my beloved daughters: Annie & Bella

 # TODO:
 Design document